Why You Should Encourage Your Children To Play More

 - Restrict sedentary time

-If your child sits in front of the TV all evening they are losing out on valuable playtime, as well as hindering their physical well-being.
-Setting limits on screen time is a good way to ensure your child doesn’t automatically switch to digital media as soon as they become bored.
+If your child sits in front of the tv all evening they are losing out on valuable playtime, as well as hindering their physical well-being.
+Setting limits on screen time is a good way to ensure that your child doesn’t automatically switch to digital media as soon as they become bored.

 - Don’t overdo the after-school activities

-While extracurricular activities are important to a child’s development and well-being, parents should ensure they do not encroach on time that should be available for play.
+While extracurricular activities are important to a child’s development and well-being, parents should ensure that they do not encroach on time that should be available for play.

 Leave a comment